cutebeauty2003/alx-system_engineering-devops/0x02-shell_redirections/README.md

+#!/bin/bash
-0-write a script that prints Hello, World
+0-write a script that prints hello world